BramBouma/arc/README.md

 # arc

-A command‑line application for aggregating financial and economic data, caching it locally, and producing quick tabular or visual outputs.
-This README aims to give another developer a **self‑contained view of the project**—what already works, why it was built the way it is, and exactly what’s left to do.
+A command‑line (for now) application for aggregating financial and economic data, caching it locally, and producing quick tabular or visual outputs.

 ---
-## 1  Project snapshot (Apr 2025)
+## 1  Apr 2025

 | Layer | What works today | What’s still missing |
 |-------|------------------|-----------------------|